 The pool in front of the cave is a bathing pool.
 It’s where the locals clean their bodies with holy water before religious rituals and ceremonies.
-The six women statues in the pool and water coming from it are also believe in magic water.
+The six women statues in the pool and the water coming from it also believe in magic water.
 The locals believe the water will heal any disease and keep them young.

 The souvenir shop is available in the parking area.
-Visitors can buy merchandise such as statues, rings, necklaces, and Elephant cave ornaments.
+Visitors can buy merchandise such as statues, rings, necklaces, and elephant cave ornaments.
 A small shop and food stall selling Indonesian snacks and mineral water are in the same location.

 There are also restaurants near the place that offers Bali traditional food and a western menu.
 Make sure to try the traditional dish sambel matah, betutu chicken and plecing kangkung.